-&lt;sup>7 https://cites.org/sites/default/files/document/E-Res-17-08.pdf
+10 https://cites.org/sites/default/files/document/E-Res-17-08.pdf

-- b) Some countries experience a lack of response when sending formal requests for Mutual Legal Assistance to other countries.
+- a) There is a need to prioritize and increase the use of Mutual Legal Assistance treaties to combat illegal trade in ivory, including by mobilizing the tools available through the United Nations Convention against Corruption (UNCAC), the UN Convention against Transnational Organized Crime (UNTOC), and regional agreements. - b) Some countries experience a lack of response when sending formal requests for Mutual Legal Assistance to other countries.
 There is a need to better understand the reasons for this lack of reply in some cases.
 UNODC is encouraged to examine such cases with the aim of identifying solutions that will facilitate prompt replies and effective use of this tool to address illegal trade in wildlife, including ivory trafficking. - c) Parties affected by ivory trafficking should make every effort to draw upon existing platforms and organizations to leverage expert support from INTERPOL, the World Customs Organization, and other specialists, including members of civil society organizations and private sector partners.
-This could for example be done by actively implementing paragraph 9 i) of Resolution Conf.
-11.3 (Rev. CoP17) on Compliance and enforcement, and by using WCO's ENVIRONET, as well as CENcomm, where closed user groups can be created, and where specialists could be invited to participate in those groups for technical matters. - d) The sharing of information and intelligence between and among source, transit and destination countries is essential in the fight against ivory trafficking.
-The full and effective implementation of paragraph 13 j) of Resolution Conf.
-11.3 (Rev. CoP17) on Compliance and enforcement, and paragraph 23 of Resolution Conf.
-10.10 (Rev. CoP17) on Trade in elephant specimens, should be actively pursued by all NIAP-Parties, including for the purpose of further strengthening country specific risk profiles and indicators to address ivory trafficking. - e) Parties affected by ivory trafficking should where appropriate, create partnerships with civil society organizations, transport companies, air and sea carriers, and others such as the signatories to the United For Wildlife Transport Task Force Buckingham Palace Declaration, to support the disruption of illegal trade in wildlife, including transport routes used for ivory trafficking, and to strengthen the implementation of the provisions of paragraph 13.l) in Resolution Conf.
-11.3 (Rev. CoP17) on Compliance and enforcement.
+This could for example be done by actively implementing paragraph 10 i) of Resolution Conf.
+11.3 (Rev. CoP18) on Compliance and enforcement, and by using WCO's ENVIRONET,11 as well as CENcomm, where closed user groups can be created, and where specialists could be invited to participate in those groups for technical matters.12 - d) The sharing of information and intelligence between and among source, transit and destination countries is essential in the fight against ivory trafficking.
+The full and effective implementation of paragraph 15 j) of Resolution Conf.
+11.3 (Rev. CoP18) on Compliance and enforcement, and paragraph 24 of Resolution Conf.
+10.10 (Rev. CoP18) on Trade in elephant specimens, should be actively pursued by all NIAP-Parties, including for the purpose of further strengthening country specific risk profiles and indicators to address ivory trafficking. - e) Parties affected by ivory trafficking should where appropriate, create partnerships with civil society organizations, transport companies, air and sea carriers, and others such as the signatories to the United For Wildlife Transport Task Force Buckingham Palace Declaration, 13 to support the disruption of illegal trade in wildlife, including transport routes used for ivory trafficking, and to strengthen the implementation of the provisions of paragraph 15 I) in Resolution Conf.
+11.3 (Rev. CoP18) on Compliance and enforcement.